 This course entails development through the life span: physical, cognitive, social, emotional, and personal development.
 Special emphasis is given to these areas as they relate to children in school and to the adults who influence them.
-This course requires candidates in the Master of Arts in Teaching Program to obtain five (5) field experience hours as designated by the course syllabus which is in compliance with 16 KAR 5:040 Section 3.
+Requires 5 hours of clinical experience.